PowerShell/PSScriptAnalyzer/docs/Rules/UseDeclaredVarsMoreThanAssignments.md

 > [!NOTE]
 > For this rule, the variable must be used within the same scriptblock that it was declared or it
-> won't be considered to be "used".
+> won't be considered to be 'used'.

 ## How